 Social media marketing is an ideal vehicle for attracting new staff – here are 11 tips to get you started.

-7. Experiment with targeted adverts and sponsored posts.
+- Experiment with targeted adverts and sponsored posts.
 Whether you’re a social media advertising veteran or relatively new to the game, experimenting with different content and target demographics will help you to establish which kind of posts result in the best engagement and conversion rates.
-Social media advertising is so targeted that you can often target users down to their interests and, on LinkedIn, their current job titles.
+You can often target users down to their interests and, through LinkedIn advertising, their current job titles.
 On the major platforms you’ll also be shown how your advert will appear on mobile devices – essential in a time when the majority of social media usage takes place on mobiles and tablets.

-10. On LinkedIn there are some huge opportunities for reaching a wide pool of prospective employees.
-You can pay for a specific ‘careers’ page where LinkedIn will list all your current openings, which will also appear in the ‘jobs’ section of LinkedIn search.
+- On LinkedIn there are some huge opportunities for reaching a wide pool of prospective employees.
+You can pay for a specific ‘careers’ page where LinkedIn will advertise all your current openings, which will also appear in the ‘jobs’ section of LinkedIn search.
 You can also target some users directly – search for keywords reflecting your audience, and direct-message every result that looks like a good match.
 80% of LinkedIn users are ‘passive candidates’ – i.e. they’re not actively job searching, but could be persuaded to leave for a better role.
 As some of the best candidates are often those not looking for a new job, directly approaching them can be one of the best ways to reach new talent.
+If you’re not using LinkedIn for your business yet, follow our step by step guide to setting up a LinkedIn company page.

 Read more11 tips for attracting the best new staff on business social media. #recruitment Click To Tweet